-Panasonic has unveiled a massive 20 inch tablet prototype at CES this week which they have equipped with an Intel Core i5-3427U Ivy Bridge processor, supported by NVIDIA GeForce graphics, 4GB of memory.
+Panasonic has unveiled a massive 20-inch tablet prototype at CES this week, which they have equipped with an Intel Core i5-3427U Ivy Bridge processor, supported by NVIDIA GeForce graphics, and 4GB of memory.
+This impressive piece of technology is designed to cater to professionals who require a large display and powerful performance in a portable form factor.

-The new Panasonic tablet has been designed to run Microsoft’s latest Windows 8 operating system Windows 8 Pro and comes fitted with a 128GB solid state disk (SSD).
+The new Panasonic tablet has been designed to run Microsoft’s latest Windows 8 operating system, Windows 8 Pro, and comes fitted with a 128GB solid state disk (SSD).
+This ensures that users will experience fast boot times and quick access to their files and applications, making it an ideal device for productivity tasks.

-Unfortunately no information on pricing or worldwide availability has been released as yet as the devices is still just a prototype at the moment, but as soon as information comes to light we will keep you updated as always.
+Unfortunately, no information on pricing or worldwide availability has been released yet, as the device is still just a prototype at the moment.
+However, as soon as information comes to light, we will keep you updated as always.
+The development of this tablet indicates Panasonic’s commitment to pushing the boundaries of tablet technology and exploring new possibilities for large-screen devices.

 Source: Liliputing : The Verge